 Such securities are subject to variations in market value due to fluctuations in interest rates and in government policies, but, if held to maturity, are expected to be paid in full (either at maturity or thereafter).
-However, from time to time, a high national debt level and uncertainty regarding negotiations to increase the U.S. government's debt ceiling could increase the risk that the U.S. government may default on its obligations and/or lead to a downgrade of the credit rating of the U.S. government.
-Such an event could adversely affect the value of investments in securities backed by the full faith and credit of the U.S. government and lead to significant disruptions in U.S. and global markets.
+However, from time to time, a high national debt level, and uncertainty regarding negotiations to increase the U.S. government's debt ceiling and periodic legislation to fund the government, could increase the risk that the U.S. government may default on its obligations and/or lead to a downgrade of the credit rating of the U.S. government.
+Such an event could adversely affect the value of investments in securities backed by the full faith and credit of the U.S. government, cause the fund to suffer losses and lead to significant disruptions in U.S. and global markets.
+Regulatory or market changes could increase demand for U.S. government securities and affect the availability of such instruments for investment and the fund's ability to pursue its investment strategies.